Design by LOCAL Brooklyn (now Lenzlinger Architecture). Photo by Ben Rahn, A-Frame Studio

 If you have equity in your existing apartment then you can do a cash-out refinance to buy the new unit as an investment property.
 So technically it’s a combination loan but it’s done in two separate transactions.
 This can also free up cash for your renovation.
 Then once you combine the apartments you can refinance as one mortgage, the one drawback being that you might end up at a higher interest rate.
 Not all banks will do investments for co-ops either.

 The other way is solely as a single combination loan, in which case the lender will appraise each unit separately and then also as a combined unit.
 For example, if your existing apartment is $1 million and you are buying a $500,000 unit, the combined value might be $1.8 million.
-In this instance you are not likely to be able to cash out for renovations.
+In this instance, you are not likely to be able to cash out for renovations.
 Lenders tend to do this when you have been paying down your mortgage already in the building and represent less of a risk.

-Longtime NYC mortgage lender Julie Teitel (who has worked as a broker and a lender over the past 28 years) says combination loans used to be a lot more common she is not seeing as many come across her desk these days, mostly because of the steep combined maintenance costs, which can end up being double.
+Longtime NYC mortgage lender Julie Teitel (who has worked as a broker and a lender over the past 28 years) says combination loans used to be a lot more common but she is not seeing as many come across her desk these days, mostly because of the steep combined maintenance costs, which can end up being double.

 His recommendation?
-Be upfront with the bank and work out the loan agreement so they know you’ll be combining or to have a contingency plan such as refinancing.
+Be upfront with the bank and work out the loan agreement so they know you’ll be combining or to have a contingency plan such as refinancing

 —Earlier versions of this article contained reporting and writing by Leah Hochbaum Rosner.